+“Green” homes can be great for the environment and can save you money over time.
 For environmentally-conscious homeowners wanting to minimize their footprint and their energy bills, there are four areas upon which to focus.

 According to the Environmental Protection Agency (EPA), as of December 2012, buildings account for 68 percent of the nation’s total energy consumption.
 Green homes can reduce this figure via energy-efficient appliances; well-sealed, double-glazed windows; and good insulation.
 Alternative energy sources such as solar panels can also reduce energy use.